klabhub/poissonFit/README.md

   2. Each spike produces a fixed amount of extra fluorescence (fPerSpike) and this decays exponentially over time (tau).
   3. The fluorescence is corrupted with additive Gaussian noise.

-If these assumptions are met, this code will estimate a tuning curve (rate as a function of a set of conditions in an experiment)  better than the standard sequential approach in whcih  spike deconvolution is used to estimate spike times/counts, and then a tuning curve is estimated from these spike count estimates.
+If these assumptions are met, this code will estimate a tuning curve (rate as a function of a set of conditions in an experiment)  better than the standard sequential approach in which  spike deconvolution is used to estimate spike times/counts, and then a tuning curve is estimated from these spike count estimates.

-  My implementation borrows heavily from the code provided at  https://github.com/eladganmor/Imaging_Analysis.
+  My implementation borrows heavily from the code at  https://github.com/eladganmor/Imaging_Analysis.
 I primarily added code comments, added optimization parameters, bootstrapping.

   Bart Krekelberg  - May 2023.